On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Emergence of the weak equivalence principle in Hamilton-Randers theory

 The mean $M^\mu$ does not depend on the system $i=A,B,\mathcal{S}$ and only depends upon the distribution of probability or measure $\mu_P$.
 This probability distribution of sub-quantum degrees of freedom depends only upon the macroscopic preparation of the system and not of the system itself: by definition, the probability distribution of the $N$ sub-quantum molecules does not depend upon the particular configurations that they can have.
 Therefore, we make a third assumption,

 {\bf Assumption III}.
 The mean coordinate functions $M^\mu$ only depends on the preparatory macroscopic conditions.

-It is under assumption III together with the fact that the configuration spacetime is large dimensional, that one can apply effectively concentration of measure and with the required regularity conditions of the $U_t$-interaction, it will imply the validity of a {\it classical weak equivalence principle}.
-The mean coordinate world line $\tau\mapsto M^\mu(\tau)$ serves as a {\it guide} to the motion of macroscopic variables. \begin{comentario} It is important to remark that in general, $\tau\mapsto M^\mu(\tau)$ is not necessarily continuous from the point of view of the spacetime description. \end{comentario} \begin{definicion} Given a Hamilton-Randers system, we say that is in {\it free quantum evolution} if the condition on the probability distribution
+It is under assumption III together with the fact that the configuration spacetime is large dimensional and the identification of the evolution in ${\bf D}_0$ with a Lipschitz type evolution, that one can apply effectively concentration of measure and with the required regularity conditions of the $U_t$-interaction, leading to a formal {\it classical weak equivalence principle}.
+The mean coordinate world line $\tau\mapsto M^\mu(\tau)$ serves as a {\it guide} to the motion of macroscopic variables.

+From now on, we will consider the continuous limit where $d\tau <<\,\tau$.
+In this case, $\tau$ can be seen as a continuous real parameter $\tau\in\,I\subset\,\mathbb{R}$.
+It is important to remark that in general, $\tau\mapsto M^\mu(\tau)$ is not necessarily continuous from the point of view of the spacetime description. \begin{definicion} Given a Hamilton-Randers system, we say that is in {\it free quantum evolution} if the condition on the probability distribution

-holds good. \end{definicion} Thus a quantum interaction in Hamilton-Randers theory is associated with the exchange of sub-quantum degrees of freedom with the environment or with other classical or quantum fields.
+holds good. \end{definicion} Thus an interaction in Hamilton-Randers theory is associated with the exchange of sub-quantum degrees of freedom with the environment.
 Although there is still a long way, this notion suggests the possibility to describe interactions by using quantum field theory.
-This conjecture is also supported by the fact that the theory is relativistic by construction.
+This conjecture is also supported by the fact that Hamilton-Randers models are causal, in the sense that there is a maximal speed for physical degrees of freedom.

 By the concentration property \eqref{concentration2} of the $U_t$ dynamics in the Lipschitz dynamical regime ${\bf D}_0$, the $\tau$-evolution of the coordinates $\tilde{X}^\mu(\mathcal{S}(\tau))$, $\tilde{X}^\mu(A(\tau))$ and $\tilde{X}^\mu(B(\tau))$ that have the same initial conditions differ between each other after the dynamics at $\tau$-time such that